Bojarajan073/data-version-control/README.md

 Dataset Version 3

-You can switch between versions when reproducing previous experiments or investigating changes in model performance.
+You can return to an older dataset version when reproducing previous experiments.

 2. Store Large Files Outside Git

-Large datasets and models should generally not be stored directly inside Git repositories.
+Large datasets should generally not be stored directly inside Git.

-Instead, DVC creates a small metadata file.

 For example:

 customer_churn.csv

-is tracked by:
+is tracked by DVC using:

 customer_churn.csv.dvc

+The .dvc file is small and can be committed to Git.

-The actual dataset can be stored in Amazon S3.
+The actual dataset is stored in the DVC remote.

-Therefore:

 GitHub
  │
  └── customer_churn.csv.dvc

 Amazon S3
  │
-   └── Actual customer_churn.csv data
+ └── Actual customer_churn.csv

 3. Use Cloud Storage

-DVC supports multiple types of remote storage.
+DVC supports multiple remote storage systems, including:

-Examples include:

 Amazon S3
 Google Cloud Storage